 The Pacific Northwest is made up of the American states of Washington and Oregon and the Canadian province of British Columbia and it is one of the best areas in the world for bountiful nature and exciting outdoor activites.
 While many visitors go for the sights, nightlife and great food in the vibrant cities of Seattle, Portland and Vancouver, many more get out of the urban centers and into what makes the PNW truly spectacular.

 You’d be hard-pressed to find an outdoor activity that you can’t do in the northwest region of North America as it is full of majestic mountains, pristine lakes and rivers and lush green forests.
-In the summer there is hiking, cycling, climbing, camping and multiple water-sports for all levels and in the winter you have some of the best skiing, snowboarding, skating, sledding and ice climbing in the world.
+In the summer there is hiking, cycling, climbing, camping, glamping, and multiple water-sports for all levels and in the winter you have some of the best skiing, snowboarding, skating, sledding and ice climbing in the world.

 After traveling all over the world I can honestly say there is no better place than the Pacific Northwest when it come to natural beauty and options for adventure.
+Also, the best way to explore is by BC, WA, and Oregon road trips.

 La Huasteca Potosina, Mexico